To maintain your security you have have been logged out from Waitrose Cellar due to no activity. Sign in againClose

 FREE standard delivery on all orders FREE Click & Collect at your local store

 Wine and chocolate are arguably two of the world's greatest creations; they are sumptuous, decadent and utterly delicious with numerous flavours and textures to suit all tastes.
 Pair these two glorious creations together and you have a truly indulgent gastronomical experience.
 Whether you're curled up on the sofa or treating your dinner guests, a memorable evening is guaranteed with this divine duo.

 For something a bit different why not host your own wine and chocolate evening in the comfort of your home.
 We have put together five easy steps for you to follow and have suggested some wines to go with your chocolates

 If you have a sweet tooth and love a bit of luxury in your life, we invite you to join us on our voyage of cocoa and vinous exploration.

-Switching focus for a moment, let’s explore wines that match well with chocolaty, rich desserts.
+While we have looked at hosting a wine and chocolate tasting, most of us will enjoy chocolate as part of a meal.
+Let's explore wines that match well with chocolaty desserts.
 The general rule when matching wine to sweet things is that the wine should be the sweetest element.
-If you're a fan of dark, bitter, high cocoa chocolate, try the Seriously Plummy Maury .
+If you're a fan of dark, bitter chocolate, try the Seriously Plummy Maury .

-It's decadently sweet, with an opulent liqueur cherry note and a lovely blueberry note that's wonderful with dark, rich desserts such as tiramisu or dark chocolate fondants.
+It's decadently sweet, with an opulent liqueur cherry note and a lovely blueberry note that's wonderful with rich desserts such as tiramisu or dark chocolate fondants.